pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   Methods do their work based on parameters and return a value
 *   Minimum number of class-level variables
-*   ALL Console.ReadLine and Console.WriteLine statements isolated in one (un-testable) module.
+*   ALL Console.ReadLine and Console.WriteLine statements isolated in one (un-testable) class.

 **What is not important?**